Abe Goff: Congress

 In 1946, Goff was elected to Congress as a Republican, narrowly defeating seven-term incumbent Compton White of Clark Fork.
 He served only one term, as White defeated him in 1948 and reclaimed the seat for a term.

 Source: ^ 1948 election included 93 votes (0.1%) for Socialist Party candidate Richard M. Shaefer.

 After Congress

-After leaving the House, Goff ran for the U.S. Senate in 1950, but appointed incumbent Henry Dworshak won the nomination in the August primary, then served as Idaho Republican Party Veteran Committee chairman in 1952.
-Goff then took a number of government posts in Washington, D.C.; he was general counsel of the Post Office Department, and later served on the Interstate Commerce Commission, from 1954 to 1967.
+After leaving the House, Goff ran for the U.S. Senate in 1950, but appointed incumbent Henry Dworshak won the nomination in the August primary.
+Goff served as Idaho Republican Party Veterans Committee chairman in 1952.
+He then took a number of government posts in Washington, D.C.: he was general counsel of the Post Office Department, and later served on the Interstate Commerce Commission, from 1954 to 1967.
 After his terms ended, Goff retired to the Palouse in Idaho, working as a writer and lecturer in Moscow until his death in 1984.

 Personal life

 Goff married Florence Letitia Richardson (1892–1987) of Moscow in 1927.
 They were married for 57 years and are buried at Moscow Cemetery, east of the city.
-They had two children: Timothy Richardson Goff (1932–72) and Annie McGregor Goff (b.
-1935- 2018).
+They had two children: Timothy Richardson Goff (1932–72) and Annie McGregor Goff (1935–2018).